 Selection bias is induced by preferential selection of data points, and it is often governed by unknown factors that can interact with treatments, outcomes and their consequences.
 Operationally, selection bias cannot be easily eliminated by random sampling.
 There have been extensive studies on methods that deal with mitigating certain selection biases in observational studies. \citet{bareinboim2012controlling} discuss graphical and algebraic methods, and derive a general condition together with a procedure for recovering the odds ratio under selection bias.
 They also propose using instrumental variables for the removal of selection bias in the presence of confounding bias. \citet{zhang2008completeness} studies special cases in which selection bias can be detected even from the observations, as captured by a non-chordal undirected graphical component. \citet{robins2000marginal} and \citet{hernan2004structural} propose epidemiological methods that assume knowledge of the probability of selection given treatment, which can be estimated from data in certain cases.

-Control variates technique serves as a natural choice to reduce the variance of the estimate, and there have been applications of it to causal effect estimation \citep{tan2006distributional}.
-More generally, the key idea in our approach is to identify an estimand that is transportable between the observational data, i.e. selection biased dataset, to the experimental data.
-And if that has sufficient correlation with the target estimand one is interested in, it could be potentially used to construct control variates.
+The control variates technique is a classical tool for variance reduction, and there have been applications of it to causal effect estimation \citep{tan2006distributional}.
+Here we use the control variates technique for variance reduction in multi-source causal inference.
+The key technical development of our approach is the design of a valid control variate for multi-source causal inference.
+To this end, we propose to identify an estimand that is transportable between the observational data---i.e., the selection-biased dataset---to the experimental data.
+If this estimand has sufficient correlation with the target estimand of interest, it can be used to construct control variates.
 To this end, our work relates to the literature on transportability in causal inference \citep{bareinboim2014transportability,lee2020general,bareinboim2016datafusion}.
-These works investigate what causal quantities are identifiable, and allow us to construct control variates accordingly.
+These works investigate what causal quantities are identifiable, which suggests potential ways to construct control variates.